updated 3 months ago

 It’s important to remember, article writing is not easy.
-It takes a lot of time, work and commitment to get from a topic idea to an article outline, to a first draft, and finally to the published article.
+It takes a lot of time, work and commitment to get from a topic idea to an article outline, to a first draft, and to the final published article.
 It’s often difficult to get started, and even harder to get the structure and tone right.
 That’s why we have written this MoT Writer’s Guide.
-This guide will help you throughout the article writing process: from determining exactly what you want to say, to submitting your article us.
+This guide will help you throughout the article writing process: from determining exactly what you want to say, to submitting your article to us.

 Use the contents list below to navigate to pages of interest.